The "Jury-Rigged BJP Tools" are a modified version of Bengt Jardrup's Quake BSP Compiler suite

 I had known the Quake community for a very long time as one of the most toxic and narcissistic creative communities that i've personally ever witnessed.

-Only for a moment did things appear to have improved, but it turned out to just be wishful thinking.
+Only for a moment did things appear to have improved, but it turned out to be little more than wishful thinking.

-Between all it's newfound glory, hyperdetailed maps and "god mappers" still sits the same pridefulness, arrogance and toxic nature that might have been there since the beginning.
+Between all it's newfound glory, hyperdetailed maps and "god mappers" still sits the same pridefulness, deep arrogance and highly toxic nature that might have been there since the very beginning.